 Though his father wasn’t there physically, his spirit certainly was.

 As Love approached the 18th green, the gloomy skies cleared, making the way for some sunshine and a beautiful rainbow.
 The rainbow is ever-present in the backdrop as Love finishes off his final putt.

 It’s well-documented that Jack Nicklaus is the oldest Masters champion, having won the tournament at age 46 in 1986.

 But did you realize he isn’t the oldest major champion in history?
-That title belongs to Guy Boros, who was 48 years of age when he won the 1968 PGA Championship – the third of his three majors – at Pecan Valley Golf Club in San Antonio, Texas.
+That title belongs to Julius Boros, who was 48 years of age when he won the 1968 PGA Championship – the third of his three majors – at Pecan Valley Golf Club in San Antonio, Texas.